 Transforming Eco-anxiety into Hope and Action for Nature: Changing Climate and Wellbeing Workshop Part II

-Co-hosted with the UBC Climate Hub and the Geography Climate Action Committee, in collaboration with UBC’s GEOB 102 course in February 2021, this inclusive and interdisciplinary workshop elicited input on how climate change can impact mental health and wellbeing, as well as how community connection can be created on issues of climate change, ways to get involved, and feel empowered.
+Co-hosted with the UBC Climate Hub and the Geography Climate Action Committee, in collaboration with UBC’s GEOB 102 course in February 2021, this inclusive and interdisciplinary workshop elicited input on how climate change can impact mental health and wellbeing.
+It also focused on how community connection can be created on issues of climate change, including ways to get involved and feel empowered.
 Over 200 UBC undergraduate and graduate students attended the workshop, including participants from Faculty of Arts (Department of Geography and Psychology, Political Science, Asian Studies), Faculty of Sciences (Applied Science, IRES), and Faculty of Forestry.
 Workshop outcomes included an opportunity to use art as a tool to reflect on these issues.

 Building Connections: Co-defining Biodiversity in the Face of Climate Change Workshop

 Co-hosted with the Institute of Resources Environment and Sustainability (IRES) Department and Youth4Nature in March 2021, this interdisciplinary workshop sparked community dialogue on co-defining biodiversity principles and goals to advance climate change mitigation and adaptation through accessible and effective language on these intersectional issues.
 UBC students, faculty, and staff attended the workshop and identified campus nature-based climate solutions to tackle intersectional climate and biodiversity crises, including intersections with climate justice, inclusion, equity and wellbeing.